-The market lacks information about companies' exposure to these risks and it appears to dramatically undervalue the potential impact of climate change.
-While the Securities and Exchange Commission has issued guidelines suggesting that companies consider the effects of climate change on company assets, it has not mandated any specific disclosures.
+The market lacks information about companies' exposure to these risks and it appears to dramatically undervalue the potential impacts of the climate crisis.
+While the Securities and Exchange Commission (SEC) has issued guidelines suggesting that companies consider the effects of the climate crisis on company assets, it has not mandated any specific disclosures.